dalek-cryptography/curve25519-dalek/README.md

 # Backends and Features

-The `std` feature is enabled by default, but it can be disabled.

 The `nightly` feature enables features available only when using a Rust nightly compiler.  **It is recommended for security**.